On this page

 Introduction to Qt Bridges

-Note: This project is under heavy development, and does not aim to support every Qt use case initially.
+Note: This project is under development and does not aim to support every Qt use case initially.

-What if you could write Qt Quick applications backends in your favorite language without much Qt API?
+What if you could write Qt Quick application backends in your favorite language without much Qt API?

-This was the question that helped shape the project goal, and has been the motivation aspect of its development.
+This was the question that shaped the project goal and motivated its development.

-Depending of the language you are using, you might have encountered frameworks that force you to follow a specific idiom or structure that might feel unfamiliar, or strange to code.
-This has been an aspect to improve in the many Qt Language bindings projects, because you need to force the language to handle many Qt and C++ ideas.
+Many frameworks for different languages force you to follow a specific idiom or structure that might feel unfamiliar or strange to code.
+This has been an aspect to improve in the many Qt Language bindings projects where you need to force the language to handle many Qt and C++ ideas.

 Why not full Qt bindings?

-Although it has been proven that complete Qt bindings can play a crucial role in the ecosystem, being accepted as a professional approach to develop both commercial applications, and community based ones, it is important to note the amount of effort in order to fully expose every Qt module, with all their classes, enums, properties, methods, etc, is huge, and would require a multi year effort in order to officially add more languages to the Qt offering.
+It has been proven that complete Qt bindings can play a crucial role in the ecosystem, and that they are accepted as a professional approach to develop both commercial and community-based applications.
+However, it is important to note that the work to fully expose every Qt module, with all their classes, enums, properties, and methods, is significant, and it would require a multi-year effort to officially add more languages to the Qt offering.

 Scope and supported use cases